Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Action-Based Texture Rendering

+The vibration measurements were obtained under unloaded conditions, without skin contact.
+Although the vibration magnitude is expected to decrease when the device is mounted on a finger, the relative frequency-dependent behavior in unloaded conditions remains informative because the actuator's input energy, determined by the supply pressure and gated by the on/off valve, remains constant between loaded and unloaded conditions.

+Additionally, to assess potential material degradation resulting from the continuous mechanical stress of repeated stretching and relaxation, which may reduce the ring’s elasticity over time, we compared displacement measurements from a ring that had been extensively used over a one-year period with those from a newly fabricated ring, both produced using identical manufacturing procedures.

+Figure~\ref{fig:magnitude_response} shows the variation in displacement amplitude with frequency under the fixed input drive of 75~kPa, relative to the sample closest to the geometric mean of the tested bandwidth ($\sqrt{30 \cdot 300} \approx 94.87$); in this case, the 89~Hz sample.
+At this frequency, the vibration magnitude was 0.03~mm for the new ring and 0.04~mm for the old ring.
+The resulting displacement data were then interpolated using a Piecewise Cubic Hermite Interpolating Polynomial (PCHIP), which preserves the overall shape of the signal.
+The system (both with old and new rings) attenuated higher-frequency inputs smoothly, with no clear resonance peaks.
+The consistent monotonic decay of 40.12~dB/dec suggests no oscillatory or unstable modes within the 30–300~Hz band.
+Overall, across the full 30–300~Hz operating range, the measured steady-state displacement of the ring surface decreased from approximately 0.27~mm at 30~Hz to about 0.003~mm at 300~Hz.

-\subsection{Action-Based Texture Rendering}
+\section{Action-Based Texture Rendering}

-Beyond introducing our novel soft haptic ring, we present a data-driven, action-based rendering methodology for generating multimodal textures.
-This approach dynamically displays the most perceptible texture modalities based on users' exploratory actions.
-Prior research by \cite{lederman1987_hand} identified distinct exploratory strategies for perceiving tactile properties, such as sliding for surface roughness, pressing for softness, and static contact for thermal cues.
-Our methodology leverages these natural interactions to selectively render each modality while considering the capabilities of our custom device (see Figure~\ref{fig:actions}).
+To complement the device design and fully exploit its multimodal capabilities, we developed a rendering strategy that determines when and how each tactile modality should be activated during interaction with virtual textures.
+This method dynamically delivers the most perceptually relevant tactile cues based on the users' exploratory actions.
+Prior research by \cite{lederman1987_hand} identified distinct exploratory strategies used to perceive different tactile properties---for example sliding for surface roughness, pressing for softness, and static contact for thermal cues.
+Our rendering methodology leverages these natural interaction strategies to selectively trigger each modality while accounting for the capabilities and limitations of the proposed ring device, thereby compensating for the shared actuation of pressure and vibration cues and mitigating delays inherent in the thermal system (Figure~\ref{fig:actions}).